Merzasphor/MWSE/docs/source/types/tes3class.md

 ### `attributes`

 *Read-only*.
 An array-style table of the two attribute IDs associated with the class.
+Maps to values in [`tes3.attribute`](https://mwse.github.io/MWSE/references/attributes/) namespace.

 **Returns**: